gluobe/container-introduction-workshop/labs/06-continuous-delivery-using-docker.md

 Using a browser surf to https://github.com/gluobe/container-info and click the `Fork` button on the top right of the page.
 This should take less than a minute and aftwerwards you will have a fork of the gluobe/container-info repository under you own GitHub account.

-## Create an automated build in Docker Hub
+## Docker Hub - create an automated build

 * Surf to [https://hub.docker.com/](https://hub.docker.com/)
 * Login if not already logged-in